Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: Categorical approach to learning minimal automata

-While Colcombet, Petri\c{s}an and Stabile do not give complexity results for their algorithm, it is straightforward to do so, hence we extend their definition so that it also measures the size of an object in $\C$.
+While Colcombet, Petri\c{s}an and Stabile do not give complexity results for their algorithm, it is straightforward to do so, hence we extend the definition of $(\E,\M)$-n\oe{}therianity so that it also measures the size of an object in $\C$.